 Click "Convert Now" to export the video as an MP4 file to your chosen location.

-Different from traditional screen recorders, it won't cost me the same time as the Amazon titles finish playing.
+Different from traditional screen recorders, there is no obvious quality loss on the recorded Amazon videos by RecordFab. it won't cost me the same time as the Amazon titles finish playing.
 I can select the recording speed as I want, up to 2x faster speed to rip Amazon Prime Video, which saves me a lot of time to convert Amazon video to MP4.

+RecordFab functions like a highly specialized screen capture tool that is optimized for streaming video, ensuring no black screens or dropped frames during the process.
 Screen recording Amazon Prime Video is easier than you thought, with the assistance of RecordFab.
 You can follow the tutorial below to get started with it.

 Open RecordFab and find Prime Video in the All Supported Sites.
 Use its built-in browser to log in to your Amazon Prime account.